citp/privacy-policy-historical/f/fl/fle/flemingcollege.ca.md

 ### Control of Your Personal Information

 At any time, you may choose to be removed from any mailing lists that may result from your registration on our site.
-Please contact us at info@flemingc.on.ca
+Please contact us at info@flemingcollege.ca

 ### Cookies